-ORV use.
 Check with Wasatch-Cache National Forest for off-road travel regulations in the area.
 Some areas may experience temporary closures for logging or wildfire mitigation.
 Know before you go!

-Glass Recycling.
+Recycle your glass.
 Glass recycling dumpsters can be found at Ogden High School in the parking lot near the softball field and football stadium at the corner of 30th Street and Harrison Blvd.

-Metal Recycling.
+Use metal Recycling.
 Blue residential recycling bins accept aluminum.
 Bloom Recycling, just west of Roosters B-Street accepts most other metals.

-Farmer’s Market.
+Shop at the Farmer’s Market.
 Ogden's Historic 25th Street hosts Farmers Market Ogden every Saturday from May 28 to September 10 from 8 a.m. to 1 p.m.
 The market features everything from locally grown produce to local artists and live music.

-Reusable Shopping Bags/Water Bottles.
+Reuse shopping bags and water bottles.
 Even if you utilize disposable shopping bags or plastic bottles, please make an effort to ensure they go beyond "single use."
 Be creative in refilling and repurposing all single-use plastics.